-In western racial groups a rhinoplasty most commonly involves reduction in nasal size especially large humps and bulbous tips to obtain a refined nose taking care to keep all parts in proportion.
+In western racial groups, a rhinoplasty most commonly involves a reduction in nasal size especially large humps and bulbous tips to obtain a refined nose taking care to keep all parts in proportion.

 In the vast majority of cases, men and women alike wish to have a normal, average nose, which will blend into their face rather than dominate their features.
 It is also however possible to go beyond average and finely adjust the result to make the nose an extremely attractive feature.
 This is especially true in women.

 A Rhinoplasty is performed when you are asleep under a general anaesthetic.